 Being in its infancy, Web3 already has a great disrupting potential for both people and businesses if it goes mainstream.
 That’s why it’s essential to understand this new concept to be aware of a potential revolution in the Web.

-In this article, we look at what Web3 really is, its features and structure, why it seems so appealing, see its limitations and learn how it evolves these days.
+In this article, we look at what Web3 really is, along with Web3 features and structure, see why it seems so appealing, discover its limitations and learn how it evolves these days.

 Content